Orange-OpenSource/angular-swagger-ui/README.md

 Swagger UI helps developers discovering your RESTful API by providing an online documentation with an integrated API explorer.

 ### Warning
-> Only Swagger 2.0 is supported
+> Only JSON Swagger 2.0 is supported

 > Authentication is not implemented, please use modules to customize API calls